Comma.ai launches Comma Two, a $999 kit that imbues cars with assisted driving features

 - Toyota Avalon (2016-2018), Camry (2018-2019), C-HR (2017-2019), Corolla (2017-2020), Corolla Hatchback (2019), Highlander (2017-2018), Highlander Hybrid (2018), Prius (2017-2019), Prius Prime (2017-2020), Rav4 (2016-2019), Rav4 Hybrid (2017-2018), and Sienna (2018)

 And importantly, it’s not capable of fully hands-free driving on all road types and in all conditions.
-Currently, OpenPilot can handle lane centering even on roads without clear lane markings, thanks to machine learning algorithms trained with user data.
-It’s able to slow down and obey posted speed limits by scraping OpenStreetMap for road curvature and traffic data.
-It can maintain a safe follow distance and drive in stop-and-go traffic without supervision.
+Currently, OpenPilot can handle lane centering even on roads without clear lane markings, thanks to machine learning algorithms trained with user data, and it can maintain a safe follow distance and drive in stop-and-go traffic without supervision.

-Hold the phone, though — it gets a bit complicated.
+Hold the phone, though — it’s a bit complicated.
 On all supported cars, OpenPilot’s automated lane centering and lane keep assist replace the stock systems, but only on specific supported cars does OpenPilot’s adaptive cruise control and forward collision warning slot in for default.
 And on no model does OpenPilot take over features like auto high-beam, blind spot warning, and side collision warning.